 While analytics provide the "what," user research offers insights into the "why."
 It dives into the motivations, preferences, and pain points of the user.

 Application: This involves methods like surveys, interviews, and focus groups.
 For example, if a new feature witnesses low adoption rates, direct interviews can shed light on possible reservations or misconceptions users might have.
 Tools like Optimal Workshop help with user research.
+Here, real users navigate the product, and their interactions are observed, revealing the product's intuitiveness and usability.

 Application:This can range from remote, unmoderated sessions to in-person, guided tests.
 For instance, if users consistently struggle to complete a checkout process on an eCommerce site, it's a clear indication that the process needs simplification or clearer instructions.